Geal/langsec-2017-usenix-article/article.md

 we usually see our programs as some kind of engine or industrial machine, that we set up and monitor, but largely runs by itself, except for the occasional button push.
-That vision is flawed: our computers, operating systems and programs are designed to modify their behaviour in complex ways depending on their input.
+That vision is flawed: our computers, operating systems and programs are designed to modify their behavior in complex ways depending on their input.
-The data you feed to your code, be it network packets, files, sensor data, etc, drives your code, it's not the other way.
+The data you feed to your code, be it network packets, files, sensor data, etc., drives your code, it's not the other way.
 That specific bit at that specific address in the file decides whether your code goes into the if or the else of that specific branch.
 Your application is in fact a virtual machine, and its language is the input data.
 What can we do with this language?
-By modeling correctly that input language, or restricting it to a manageable subset, we can greatly reduce the attack surface of our applications, in their most vulnerable elements.
+By modeling that input language correctly, or restricting it to a manageable subset, we can greatly reduce the attack surface of our applications, in their most vulnerable elements.

-If we replace the parsers and protocols in an existing application, we can better protect it from the attacker's point of entry, while keeping the more useful parts of the code running.
+If we replace the parsers and protocols in an existing application, we can better protect it from the attacker's point of entry, while keeping the most useful parts of the code running.
 To that end, we need languages and tools that can easily integrate themselves inside a C application.